-CHEMISTRY LABORATORY -II
+CHEMISTRY LABORATORY -II (Any FIVE Experiments)

-• To make the student acquire practical skills in the wet chemical and instrumental methods for quantitative estimation of hardness, alkalinity, metal ion content, corrosion in metals and cement analysis.

-- 1. Determination of alkalinity in water sample - 2.
-Determination of total, temporary & permanent hardness of water by EDTA method - 3.
-Estimation of copper content of the given solution by EDTA method - 4.
-Estimation of iron content of the given solution using potentiometer - 5.
-Estimation of iron content of the given solution using potentiometer - 6.
-Estimation of sodium present in water using flame photometer - 7.
-Corrosion experiment weight loss method - 8.
-Conductometric precipitation titration using BaCl2 and Na2SO4 - 9.
-Determination of CaO in Cement.
+- To make the student acquire practical skills in the wet chemical and instrumental methods for quantitative estimation of hardness, alkalinity, metal ion content, corrosion in metals and cement analysis. - 1 Determination of alkalinity in water sample - 2 Determination of total, temporary & permanent hardness of water by EDTA method - 3 Estimation of copper content of the given solution by EDTA method - 4 Estimation of iron content of the given solution using potentiometer - 5 Estimation of sodium present in water using flame photometer - 6 Corrosion experiment weight loss method - 7 Conductometric precipitation titration using BaCl2 and Na2SO4 - 8 Determination of CaO in Cement.